Docs

 Enabling 2FA

-To enable two-factor for a user you need to call twoFactor.enable with the user password.
+To enable two-factor authentication, call twoFactor.enable with the user's password:

 two-factor.ts